orchest/orchest/docs/source/index.rst

 your models on the cloud without any knowledge of cloud infrastructure.

 A pipeline in Orchest can be thought of as a graph consisting of executable files within their own isolated environment (powered by containerization).
-Users get to describe the execution order of these executable files through our visual pipeline editor.
+You get to describe the execution order of these executable files through our visual pipeline editor.
 After coding your scripts, Orchest allows you to select and run any subset of the pipeline whilst keeping in mind the defined execution order.